agile-learning-institute/mentorHub/CI-NOTES.md

 ## Access Checklist

 - Image Package is Linked to the Repository building the image - in Package Settings
+- Connect the Repo to the Package page
 - Package Access - Make sure repository access is Read-Write or Admin in Package settings
-- Repository Settings, Actions, General then select Read and Write
+- Repository Settings, Actions, General, Workflow permissions then select Read and Write

 ## Backlog

 - [ ] Optimize for Multi-Architecture builds
+- [ ] Is git commit hash the best patch value?
+  - Can we "search" for a hash to find code?
+  - Should we have CI create a "release"?
+- [ ] Deploy to ECS
+- [ ] Package Hook to Trigger ECS pull?